rspamd/rspamd.com/doc/modules/dmarc.md

 ## Reporting

-From Rspamd 3.0 you should use `rspamadm dmarc_report` tool called manually (e.g. via cron or systemd timers) to send reports, this should be done either daily or hourly depending on traffic.
-You also need a working MTA running on a specific host that allows email to be sent with no authentication/ssl (preferrably local MTA).
+From Rspamd 3.0 the `rspamadm dmarc_report` command should be used with cron or systemd timers to send reports.
+This should be done either daily or hourly depending on traffic.
+This requires a working MTA running on a specific host that allows email to be sent with no authentication/ssl - preferrably the local MTA.

-While migrating from the previous versions, please ensure that you don't have something like `reporting = true;` in `rspamadm configdump dmarc`.
-It was intentionally converted to the new options schema to avoid misconfiguration.
+When migrating from the previous versions, please ensure that you don't have `reporting = true;` in `rspamadm configdump dmarc`.
+That setting was intentionally converted to the new options schema to avoid misconfiguration.
 The line `reporting = true;` **must** be removed from the `local.d/dmarc.conf` if it is there.

-DMARC reporting information is stored in Redis- see [here]({{ site.baseurl }}/doc/configuration/redis.html) for information about configuring Redis.
+DMARC reporting information is stored in Redis.
+See [this information]({{ site.baseurl }}/doc/configuration/redis.html) about configuring Redis.

-Here are the configuration parameters for Dmarc reporting with the corresponding comments:
+Here are the configuration parameters for DMARC reporting, with corresponding comments:

 ~~~ucl
 # local.d/dmarc.conf